PierreLvx/42-libft/README.md

 If you are browsing this repo, chances are you're a 42 student yourself, and working on your lib.
 If so, use your best judgement.

+A minimal Travis CI setup is included.
+It'll only check for successful builds, and doesn't ensure proper operation of the library like unit tests would.

 Contributing
 ---